Austin, Texas, and Indianapolis, Indiana

 Sonobeat presses 100 copies of the demo album to circulate to national record company A&RArtist & Repertoire exeutives at record labels build and manage a roster of artists, connecting them to new songs and overseeing their recording activities. departments, hoping to solicit major artists to record some of Wilson's tunes.
 The album is issued in mid-November, even as Wilson continues to cut addition original tracks for Sonobeat.
 Prolific Sonosong composer Herman Nelson is so impressed with Wilson's song demos that when Herman begins work on Songs From The Catalog Of Sonosong Music Company: Herman Nelson, Composer, Volume 2, he asks Sonobeat to engage Wilson to perform the 12 songs on it.

-Wilson returns in November '69 for additional sessions with Sonobeat that yield The Man In Black, Wanna Go Back, Tastes Of Summer, and The Old Man, but none of these recordings are ever released.
-Sonobeat superstar Vince Mariani adds cymbal flourishes to Tastes Of Summer, and Sonobeat regular Mike Waugh plays bass on The Old Man.
-Bill Sr. sends a master tape of The Old Man out for a 33-1/3 RPM reference dub to be cut, likely sending it to his friend Ron Bledsoe at Columbia Records in Nashville, hoping to either sell a single by Wilson to Columbia or interest other Columbia artists in covering Wilson's material.
+Wilson returns to the Sonobeat studio in November '69 for additional sessions that yield The Man In Black, Wanna Go Back, Tastes Of Summer, and The Old Man, but none of these recordings are ever released.
+Sonobeat superstar drummer Vince Mariani adds cymbal flourishes to Tastes Of Summer, and Sonobeat regular Mike Waugh provides bass on The Old Man.
+Bill Sr. sends a master tape of The Old Man out for a 33-1/3 RPM acetate reference dub to be cut, likely sending it to his friend Ron Bledsoe at Columbia Records in Nashville, hoping to either sell a single by Wilson to Columbia or interest other Columbia artists in covering Wilson's material.

 Wilson is as impressive a blues and rock singer as he is a composer and is tapped by the Joseys for Sonobeat's legendary Mariani sessions in 1970.
 Wilson contributes his strong and distinctive vocal talents to two songs on Mariani's only album, Perpetuum Mobile, which Sonobeat issues only as a non-commercial "advance" pressing circulated to the major national record labels.
 Wilson's powerful performances on Mariani's Last Milestone and I Can't Hurt Myself are reminiscent of Blood, Sweat & Tears' great vocalist David Clayton-Thomas.

 Wilson dies suddenly on Thanksgiving, November 25, 1993, victim of massive heart failure; his death is a tragic loss to family, friends, and the Indiana music community.
 Fans remember Wilson at a tribute web site.

 Bill Wilson: composer, guitar, harmonica, and vocals